colyseus/docs/docs/faq.md

 There's a big discussion about this on issue [#59](https://github.com/colyseus/colyseus/issues/59)

-### How would I broadcast data from one client to others?

-You usually don't do that.
-By using an authoritative game server, the clients generally send **actions** to the server, and the server **mutates** the state of the game session.
-After having the mutation, all clients will receive the latest state from the server in the next patch interval.

 ### Does Colyseus help me with client-prediction?

 Colyseus does not provide any client-prediction solution out of the box.
 Games such as [wilds.io](http://wilds.io/) and [mazmorra.io](https://mazmorra.io/) do not use any form of client-prediction. [`lerp`](http://gamestd.io/mathf/globals.html#lerp)ing user coordinates usually gives reasonable results.